 We’re looking for artists, that are ready to confront themselves, with many other disciplines of arts (visual, sound, classical music, performance, new drama, cinema, devised methods and many others) in order to find new perspective for theatre in general.
 We need young and open-minded makers, open for dialogue and critique, willing to broaden their (and ours) horizons, basing their work ethics on strong believe in constant renewal of creative methods.
 We need partners in crime against old habits, ingrained forms and slothful topics.

-Continuing the implementation of the MODELATORNIA competition, we want to continue the exploration of the possibilities of experimental work within institutional theater.
-At the same time, we are counting on the opportunity to get to know the new generation of creators closer, which allows for an in-depth exchange of thoughts and experiences.
+Continuing the MODELATORNIA project in the theater of “many voices, different views,” we want to further explore the potential of experimental work within the institution.
+At the same time, we hope to get to know a new generation of creative people more closely, allowing for an in-depth exchange of ideas and experiences.

-This year, we invited authors to respond to the slogan KORDIAN, to which we refer 60 years after the premiere of Jerzy Grotowski's play under this title.
-We were looking for works that corresponded to the slogan in a broad sense, hoping that such a huge spectrum of possibilities would remain open to the experiences of a broadly understood experiment.
+We are looking for works that correspond to the theme in a broad dimension, hoping that such a huge spectrum of possibilities, will remain open to the experience of a broad experiment.

 On October 31 of this year, the Competition Committee of the 6th Modelatornia Theater Project Competition, consisting of: Norbert Rakowski (chairman), Piotr Ratajczak, Judyta Paradzińska, Cecylia Caban, Maciej Omylak selected three residency projects to be held at the Jan Kochanowski Theater in Opole.

 The winning works are projects by Jan Hussakowski, Bartlomiej Kalinowski and Vera Makowskx.
 The effects of their artistic explorations will be seen in the form of a work-in-progress at the end of November.